chschnell/wsnic/README.md

 By default, modern browsers refuse to connect to HTTPS (and WebSocket Secure) servers that present a self-signed certificate.
 In order to get around that you have to manually grant permission in your browser.

 > [!NOTE]
 > These instructions are for Mozilla Firefox.
-If you want to use Google Chrome, start `chrome` with command line options `--disable-web-security --ignore-certificate-errors --allow-running-insecure-content --user-data-dir=/tmp/chrome-temp`, and replace `/tmp/chrome-temp` with some directory for the session data.
+If you want to use **Google Chrome**, start `chrome` with command line options `--disable-web-security --ignore-certificate-errors --allow-running-insecure-content --user-data-dir=/tmp/chrome-temp`, and replace `/tmp/chrome-temp` with some directory for the session data.

 Start wsnic and direct your browser to your wsnic server using a HTTPS URL like: